 Because she herself was an orphan, Sor Maria Rosa witnessed firsthand the lack of loving care and individual personal attention given to children who had lost their parents.
 From her own experience she was inspired at a very early age to create a more loving environment and better living conditions for the children of her home country.
 The first children raised under her care were children whose mothers were in prison.

-Now, at over 85 years old, Sor Maria Rosa has touched the lives of thousands.
+Now, 92 years old, Sor Maria Rosa has touched the lives of thousands.
 Hundreds of thousands.
 She touches the lives of each person she comes in contact with.
 Her motivation and her vision brings thousands of volunteers a year to work with her children.
 She continues to give 100% to every child she encounters.
 And it is her love, compassion, and vision that drives the Honduran Children’s Rescue Fund.